netsampler/goflow2/README.md

 The JSON format is advised only when consuming a small amount of data directly.
 For bigger workloads, the protobuf output format provides a binary representation and is preferred.
-It can also be extended wtih enrichment as long as the user keep the same IDs.
+It can also be extended with enrichment as long as the user keep the same IDs.

 If you want to develop applications, build `pb/flow.proto` into the language you want:
 When adding custom fields, picking a field ID ≥ 1000 is suggested.